 Lions fend off Gorillas at John Lance Arena

 Jan.
-6—PITTSBURG, Kan. — Missouri Southern got off to a hot start Saturday inside John Lance Arena when it visited Pittsburg State for an MIAA clash.
+9—PITTSBURG, Kan. — Missouri Southern got off to a hot start Saturday inside John Lance Arena when it visited Pittsburg State for an MIAA clash.

 The Lions were led by Darius Dawson's first-half explosion and Cam Williams took his turn in the second half as MSSU earned an 81-74 victory in the first meeting of a rivalry in the 2023-24 season.